Vietnam’s Residential Property Market Analysis 2025

 The positive effects of these new free trade agreements are now being felt after the removal of Covid-related restrictions and as economic activity returns to pre-pandemic levels.

-Foreign investments increasing again
+Foreign investments remain robust

 Vietnam Foreign Direct Investment (FDI) graph

-Strong economic growth, recovering tourism
+Spectacular economic growth, strong tourism

 Despite the adverse impact of the Covid-19 pandemic, the Vietnamese economy managed to post decent growth of 2.87% in 2020 and another 2.56% in 2021, coming after almost four decades of uninterrupted growth: